ZahraZali/NoiseCut/README.md

 ```
 python setup.py install
 ```
-You need the Numpy version of 1.21.
+You need the Numpy version < 1.21.

 ## Licence